-The Macks Center for Jewish Education administers Jewish Advocates for Deaf Education, known as JADE, to support local Jewish schools that have people with hearling loss among their parent body.
-Through JADE, schools can book an interpreter for parents who are deaf or hard of hearing at school-related events such as orientations, parent-teacher conferences, school plays and other milestones.
-JADE can also provide a free in-service for teachers and school support staff to educate and sensitize them about the best ways to communicate with a deaf individual.
+- Supports local Jewish schools that have people with hearing loss among their parent body.
+Through JADE, schools can book an interpeter for parents who are deaf or hard of hearing at school-related events such as orientations, parent-teacher conferences, school plays and other milestones.

 Watch our Video!

 The following are interpreters knowledgeable of Jewish culture.

 410-764-2142 or 443-739-4730